0install/0install-win/src/readme.txt

 The "build.cmd" script will compile the code using the Visual Studio 2008 or 2010 build environment on Windows.
 The "build.sh" script will compile the code using Mono's xbuild on Unix-like systems.

-Use "ZeroInstall_VS2008.sln" to open the solution in Visual Studio 2008 (Service Pack 1 recommended).
 Use "ZeroInstall_VS2010.sln" to open the solution in Visual Studio 2010 (Service Pack 1 recommended).
 Use "ZeroInstall_VCE2010.sln" to open the solution in Visual C# Express 2010 (Service Pack 1 recommended).
 Use "ZeroInstall_VS2012.sln" to open the solution in Visual Studio 2012 oder 2013.